ga-wdi-lessons/jquery-plugins/readme.md

 }(jQuery));
 ```

 > One thing we can note is this is an immediately invoked function expression.
 Where else have we seen this?
-(ST - WG).
 We need to use an IIFE in order for this plugin to work well with jQuery and other plugins.
 When we put all of this code into an IIFE, we need to pass the function `jQuery` and name the parameter `$`.
 If you'd like to know more about this, check this [link](https://learn.jquery.com/plugins/basic-plugin-creation/#protecting-the-alias-and-adding-scope) out.

 ### I Do: Implementation (10min / 30min total)
 Let's create some folder and some files we'll need for this application in the terminal: